 Through our Online Safety curriculum, we aim to provide children with the knowledge and skills they need to work, communicate and collaborate safely and effectively online.
-Our curriculum is broken up into 8 strands which run progressively through all year groups: internet safety, privacy and security, relationships and communication, cyberbullying, digital footprints, self image and identity, information literacy and finally creative credit & copyright.
+Our curriculum is broken up into 8 strands which run progressively through all year groups: media balance & well-being; privacy & security; digital footprint & identity; relationships & communication; cyberbullying; digital drama & hate speech and news & media literacy.

-As social networking sites (e.g. Facebook) become more and more popular we have included this in our curriculum for upper school.
-As a school we feel it is important to educate children about the potential risks associated with these sites and the importance of checking privacy settings.
+As social networking sites (e.g. Tik Tok) become more and more popular, we feel it is important to educate children about the potential risks associated with these sites whilst appreciating the positives that they bring and the importance of checking privacy settings.

 During lockdown, videos were shared with the pupils with suggestions on how they can keep themselves safe online.
 Especially important as children spent so much more time communicating and accessing their learning online.